 Leech Lake Tribal College's (LLTC) Campus Safety Officer publishes the Annual Security Report (ASR) each year.
 The report is distributed to all current faculty, staff, and students via email on or before October 1 of each year; containing a brief description of the content of the ASR and the exact web address of the report.
-Furthermore all prospective students, faculty and staff are given a copy of the summary for the ASR and the exact web address which is: http://www.lltc.edu/assets/docs/edocuments/federal-compliance/2016ASR_Clery_Updated.pdf.
+Furthermore, all prospective students, faculty and staff are given a copy of the summary for the ASR.
 Printed copies of the report can be obtained from Campus Safety office Oak Hall 102.
 The report contains information regarding campus safety and security as required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.